amindWalker/Rust-Layout-and-Types/README.md

 </div>

 ## The Kernel Virtual Memory Space
-- The kernel virtual memory space is the portion of virtual memory that is reserved for the use of the operating system's kernel.
-The virtual memory system is a memory management feature that allows the operating system to **abstract the physical memory** of a computer and present it to applications as if it were one large, **continuous block of memory**.
+- Kernel virtual memory is the segment of virtual memory reserved for the operating system kernel.
+The virtual memory system, a memory management feature, allows the operating system to present the computer's physical memory to applications as a large and **contiguous block of memory**.

-- In the kernel virtual memory space, the operating system keeps track of memory pages that are currently in use by the kernel, as well as pages that are available for use by applications.
-The kernel also uses this space to **map certain physical memory addresses to virtual memory addresses**, so that it can access hardware devices and other system resources.
+- In the kernel's virtual memory, the operating system **keeps track of the memory pages that are currently being used** by the kernel and those that are available for use by applications.
+It also **maps physical memory addresses to virtual memory addresses to access hardware devices** and other system resources.

-- The kernel virtual memory space is typically divided into several regions, each with a specific purpose.
-For example, one region may be used to store the kernel code and data, while another region may be used for memory-mapped I/O.
+- The kernel's virtual memory is usually divided into different regions, each of which serves a specific purpose.
+For example, one region might be used to **store kernel code and data**, while another might be used for **memory-mapped I/O**.

-- The kernel also uses virtual memory to implement **memory protection**, which prevents applications from **accessing memory that they should not be able to access**, such as the memory of other applications or the kernel itself.
-This is done by setting up memory pages with specific access permissions, such as **read-only** or **read-write**.
+- Virtual memory also allows the kernel to implement **memory protection**, which prevents applications from accessing memory they should not, such as that of other applications or the kernel.
+This is achieved by setting pages of memory with **specific access permissions**, such as **read-only** or **read-write**.

 <table width="100%">
   <tr>